Aeases/obsidian-webview-plugin-fork/README.md

 You can use code

-You can use code block to embed any website.
+You can use a code block to embed any website.

 ~~~markdown
 ```gate